v-jerkin/azure-docs/articles/cognitive-services/text-analytics/quickstarts/python.md

 The [`sentiment` method](https://westus.dev.cognitive.microsoft.com/docs/services/TextAnalytics.V2.0/operations/56f30ceeeda5650db055a3c9) detects the sentiment of text documents, on a scale of 0.0 (unfavorable) to 1.0 (favorable).
 Values around 0.5 represent neutral sentiment.

 In practice, a sentiment analysis call works much like a language detection call.
-Up to 100 pieces of text ("documents") can be submitted in a single call, and each document must have a unique ID within set of documents in a given `sentiment` call.
+Multiple pieces of text ("documents") can be submitted in a single call, and each document must have a unique ID within the set of documents in a given `sentiment` call.

 You must also specify the language of each document using ISO 639 standard language codes, such as `en` for English.
 The `MultiLanguageInput` class holds the required information about each document.